born2net/msgetstarted/README.md

 3. follow wizard questions
 ```

-if you wish to run the setup a second time you can use:
+to run the setup a second time or just re-launch the local test server:
 ```
 . cd node_modules/msGetStarted
-. run local server: node ./express.js
+. run local server via: node ./express.js
+. answer (n) when asked if to install branding
 ```

 Config